apache/doris-website/versioned_docs/version-2.1/data-operate/import/group-commit-manual.md

 Doris writes data to the Write Ahead Log (WAL) firstly, then the load is returned.
 Doris groups multiple loads into one transaction commit based on the `group_commit_interval` table property, and the data is visible after the commit.
 To prevent excessive disk space usage by the WAL, it automatically switches to `sync_mode`.
 This is suitable for latency-sensitive and high-frequency writing.

+The number of WALs can be viewed through the FE HTTP interface, as detailed [here](../../admin-manual/fe/get-wal-size-action.md).
+Alternatively, you can search for the keyword `wal` in the BE metrics.

 ## Basic operations

 If the table schema is: